 Thanks to a campus-wide commitment to research and teaching on the many facets of environmental problems, the university provides Scripps fellows with a wide range of intellectual resources.
 This flexible, non-degree program allows fellows to tailor these resources to meet their needs and interests.
 The two-semester program begins in mid-August and continues through mid-May.
 During this period, fellows deepen their knowledge of the environment through courses, weekly seminars, and field trips.
 They also engage in independent study expected to lead to a significant piece of journalistic work.

 Fellows select at least three courses each semester from a broad array of offerings from individual departments and as part of the interdisciplinary Graduate Certificate in Environment, Policy and Society.
-As auditors, fellows do not receive academic credit for courses they attend.
+As auditors, fellows do not receive academic credit for courses they attend but may request a formal transcript showing their audited classes.

 A complete listing of courses is available through the CU course catalog.
 Courses specifically offered through the Graduate Certificate in Environment, Policy and Society are available on the certificate website.